teachyourselfcoding/tp/docs/UserGuide.md

 ## Adding an event: `event`

 Adds an Event into the Schedule Manager.
 If the Event is associated to a Module, it will be added to the Module Manager as well.
+If there is a clash in timings detected (the time of the event to be added clashes with another lesson or event), the user will be given a choice if he still wants to add the event or not by typing `Yes` or `No`.

 Format: `event MODULE_CODE DESCRIPTION /at DATE_OF_EVENT START_TIME END_TIME LOCATION_OF_EVENT`